daler/pybedtools/docs/source/tutorial.rst

 * Universal "interval" file support

-    * parent :class:`UniversalInterval` class, GFF, GTF, VCF, etc. etc. all subclassed from that
+    * Should have a parent :class:`UniversalInterval` class and then have GFF, GTF, VCF, etc. etc. all subclassed from that

     * :class:`bedtool` should auto-detect the interval file format